 Employers are keenly aware of the issues that arise from employee alcohol use and abuse.
 Many strategies have been developed to address the problems when they arise, or to prevent them before they do.
-Some of these strategies include workplace policies or programs mandating drug and alcohol testing to both potential hires and existing employees.
+Some of these strategies include workplace policies or programs mandating drug and alcohol testing of both potential hires and existing employees.

-Typically, there are consequences to violation of these policies that should be outlined as part of the employee guidelines.
+Typically, there are consequences to the violation of these policies that should be outlined as part of the employee guidelines.
 The majority of large businesses already have such programs in place.
-Even small businesses have begun to take the issue seriously and, as a result, implement their own programs to tackle the issue.6 While there certainly is a cost to the employer to maintain such programs, they are proven to benefit the workplace environment in the long run on a number of levels such as:
+Even small businesses have begun to take the issue seriously and, as a result, implement their own programs to tackle the issue.6 While there certainly is a cost to the employer to maintain such programs, they are proven to benefit the workplace environment in the long run on a number of levels such as:6

-- Increased safety
+- Increased safety.

-- Increased employee morale
+- Increased employee morale.

-- Decreased workplace theft
+- Decreased workplace theft.

-- Increased productivity
+- Increased productivity.

-- Reduced employee turnover
+- Reduced employee turnover.

-- Decrease in the amount of employer insurance payments
+- Decrease in the amount of employer insurance payments.

 Benefits to Creating an Effective Workplace Alcohol Program

-Workplace alcohol and other substance programs have a clear benefit to the companies who embrace them.
-By setting up assistance programs and encouraging treatment for their employees--via referrals to various local treatment resources or information services--businesses, companies and other types of employers can play a hand in reducing the huge negative burden of workplace alcoholism.
+Workplace alcohol and other substance programs have a clear benefit to the companies that embrace them.
+By setting up assistance programs and encouraging treatment for their employees—via referrals to various local treatment resources or information services—businesses, companies, and other types of employers can play a role in reducing the huge negative burden of workplace alcoholism.
 And, despite the price of maintaining such programs, it is highly likely that employers will ultimately decrease company costs.

 Effective Alcohol Programs in the Workplace

 With proper training, and with some amount of vigilance, it becomes easier to detect the signs pointing to possible alcohol or drug abuse.
-Educational materials (videos, written, periodic conference sessions) can help educate the entire workforce to assist in the detection of someone who might need help.
+Educational materials (videos, written, periodic conference sessions) may help educate the entire workforce to assist in the detection of someone who might need help.